How Eli Manning remains one of NFL's fittest 37-year-olds

 "Yeah, arm feels great," he said early in his 15th training camp with the Giants.
 "You know, I don't think there's ever major changes that you do during the offseason.
 I think over the years there have been little tweaks, and you kind of get to where you are now, but nothing drastic in that sense.

-"But I feel healthy, feel strong, and feel as good as I have felt going into any camp."
+"But I feel healthy, feel strong and feel as good as I have felt going into any camp."

 Reaping the benefits of being the fittest 37-year-old his coach has ever seen.